pzstar/simple-floating-menu/readme.txt

 1. Admin Panel of Simple Floating Menu
 2. Admin Panel of Simple Floating Menu
 3. Admin Panel of Simple Floating Menu

+== Premium Upgrade ==
+For premium upgrade, please click below link <br>
+<a target="_blank" href="https://1.envato.market/LPXYao">Super Floating and Fly Menu</a> | <a target="_blank" href="https://demo.hashthemes.com/super-floating-flying-menu/">Premium Demos</a>

 == Changelog ==
+= 1.0.6 =  06 Oct, 2021
+* Simple Floating Menu displaying in the new gutenberg widget page fixed.

+= 1.0.5 =  13 Apr, 2021
+* Minor Design fixes in admin panel

+= 1.0.4 =
+* Minor Changes and Pro Version Upgrade Banner

+= 1.0.3 = 12 Oct, 2020
+* Design issue in the ToolTip pointer arrow of the Edit Button for various position/orientation fixed

+= 1.0.2 =
+* Added setting button in front end with disable option in the admin

 = 1.0.1 =
 * Added Option to enable/disable floating menu